 The Helix Midnight and Nod mattresses are quite different.
 The Midnight is a hybrid mattress with memory foam layers and a supportive coil system.
 The Nod has a simple, 2-layer foam construction.
 Both have a medium firmness level, but they are strong in different areas.
 The Nod is more responsive and pressure relieving, while the Midnight is cooler and more supportive.

 The Nod mattress was designed by Tuft & Needle exclusively for Amazon, so all Nod purchases and returns are processed through Amazon.
-You can finance your Nod mattress with an Amazon Credit Card, whereas Helix financing is offered through Klarna and Katapult on orders $499-$2,400 through.
-You’ll notice that the Nod is distinctly more budget-friendly, costing around $330-$850 less than the Midnight.
+You can finance your Nod mattress with an Amazon Credit Card, whereas Helix financing is offered through Klarna and Katapult on orders ranging from $499-$2,400.
+Tuft & Needle sells a 6″ foam option and an 8″ option, with the 6″ option under $400 for all model sizes and the 8″ under $600.
+You’ll notice that the Nod is distinctly more budget-friendly, costing around $350-$950 less than the Midnight.

 The Helix Plus and Tuft & Needle Original couldn’t be more different.
 The Plus is a hybrid mattress with durable steel coils at its base and a firm feel, while the Tuft & Needle Original is an all-foam mattress with a medium firm feel.
 The Plus is designed for heavyweight sleepers, so it will feel extra firm to the average sleeper.
 In contrast, the Tuft & Needle Original will feel comfy to the average sleeper, but far too plush for most plus-sized sleepers.